lorig135/docsstyleguide/MinimalWritingStyle.md

 -w password -f -c 10 -g 'rand(0,2000)'

 # Moving Toward a Minimal Writing Style
-Here are some steps you can take to move your writing toward a minimalist style.
+Here are some steps you can take now to move your writing toward a minimalist style.

-In titles or headings:
+## In titles or headings
 - Use gerunds, prepositions, or present tense.
 - Avoid infinitives or use them minimally, for SEO reasons.
-  - When users use search engines within ForgeRock or outside of it, their search terms are often worded as questions; such as, "How do I upgrade from AM 6.0 to 6.5?" or verb statements, such as, "Upgrade AM", or "Upgrading AM".
+When users use search engines within the ForgeRock website or outside of it, their search terms are often worded as verb statements, such as, "Upgrade to AM 7", or "Upgrading AM", or questions; such as, "How to upgrade from AM 6.5 to 7.0".

 In paragraphs: